 Does the 7-year rule apply to gifts to children?

 Yes.
 Gifts to children are potentially exempt transfers under the same rules as gifts to anyone else.
 If a parent gives their adult child a cash sum or transfers a property to them, the seven-year rule applies.
 If the parent survives seven years, the gift falls outside the estate entirely.
 If not, the gift is added to the running total of gifts and taxed accordingly, with taper relief applying where the parent survived at least three years.
-The annual exemption (£3,000), small gifts (£250 per person), and wedding gift allowances (£5,000 from a parent) can all reduce or eliminate the taxable element for smaller, regular gifts.
+The annual exemption (£3,000), small gifts (£250 per person), and wedding gift allowances (£5,000 from a parent) can all reduce or remove the taxable element for smaller gifts.

 Can I give my house away to avoid inheritance tax?